 If you are involved in a car accident and can provide evidence that the other driver was at fault, you may be in a position to pursue a case for personal injury.

 Determining fault in a car accident is not always easy, but essentially, you need to prove that the other driver was behaving in a careless or negligent manner.
 Police reports and witness statements can help with this, as can a knowledge and understanding of local traffic laws and requirements.
 Proof that these were violated will be very helpful to your case.

 The statute of limitations states that all personal injury claims in Alabama must be pursued within two years of the date of the accident.

 The state of Alabama operates under the concept of contributory negligence which can have a significant impact on your claim.
 This concept states that if you are found to have been in any way at fault for the accident (even if only by 1%), you will be unable to pursue damages against the other driver.
 The information will also be passed to insurance companies and can impact the amount you are entitled to claim.

 What are My Next Steps?

-If you have been involved in a car accident, contact Pharr & Goree Injury Attorneys today at (256) 487-6080.
+If you have been involved in a car accident, contact Pharr & Associates Injury Attorneys today at (256) 487-6080.
 Our skilled attorneys have a number of years of experience in handling car accidents and personal injury cases, and we can advise you on the best course of action in your quest for justice.